PowerDNS/pdns/pdns/dnsdistdist/docs/advanced/structured-logging-dictionary.rst

 A log entry can also have zero or more additional key-value pairs.
-We tried to adhere to OpenTelemetry's `general attributes <https://opentelemetry.io/docs/specs/semconv/general/attributes/>`_ when possible, or more specific ones like for example `http attributes <https://opentelemetry.io/docs/specs/semconv/registry/attributes/http/>`_ for DNS over HTTPS.
+We tried to adhere to OpenTelemetry's `general attributes <https://opentelemetry.io/docs/specs/semconv/general/attributes/>`_ when possible, or more specific ones like for example `dns attributes <https://opentelemetry.io/docs/specs/semconv/dns/dns-metrics/>`_  or `http attributes <https://opentelemetry.io/docs/specs/semconv/registry/attributes/http/>`_ for DNS over HTTPS.

 Common keys are: